-You may contact me via email using "PHY 3305" on the Subject line.
+You may contact me via email using "PHY 6371" on the Subject line.
 I will respond to your question or email within 48 hours.
 Responses might be delayed on holidays and weekends.
-Assignments will be graded within 7 days of a quiz, or an assignment due date.
+Assignments will be graded within 7 days of an assignment due date.
 My grading timeline might be delayed for exams and the presentation project.